About Week in the Life™

 A seven-day documentary project, Week In The Life™ began in 2005 as an annual opportunity to capture the simple everyday details of life with photos and words.
 The albums I've created are some of my most treasured in that they are wonderfully true representations of my family's life at a particular point in time.
 From the mundane to the profound, it's those simple little everyday moments that I treasure most.

 Week In The Life™ 2014 is happening from October 27th though November 2nd.
-A kit for this project will be available soon.
+Preorder your kit here.

 Check out all my blog posts documenting my Week In The Life™ projects here.

 Click here to read a FAQ and more details about this project.

 Do I need to sign up to participate in Week In The Life™?

 Nope!
 There's no workshop you need to join for Week In The Life™.
 Most people follow along with me on my blog during the scheduled week.
 Each day I post my photos and words for the day.

 What size album should I use?

 This is really up to you.
 I've used a variety of sizes over the years including 12x12 and 8.5x11.
 For 2014 I'll be using a 6x8 album.

 What do I do if I want to participate?